 This partnership was further overseen by Ose Okojie of Publiseer, and Lucia Zitelli of StreetLib.
 “I thought there could be a chance to work together,” said Marco Croella.
 “I’m quite excited to work together,” he continued.
 “This is our first international partnership and we hope it’s the first of many,” said Chidi Nwaogu.
 “It’s a pleasure,” Lucia said.

-This news comes with several others from the company.
+comes with several others from the company.
 Just recently, Publiseer was nominated for The Top 100 SMEs in Nigeria Award, organized by Union Bank of Nigeria and Connect Nigeria.
 Also, the Nigerian publishing company was shortlisted for the African Young Entrepreneurs Empowerment Nigeria’s (AYEEN) 2018 entrepreneurship program and the Meltwater Entrepreneurial School of Technology (MEST) entrepreneurial program.
 This comes four months after Publiseer’s acceptance into Accelerate Labs acceleration program, organized by Microsoft Nigeria and The Future Project.